sriramab/gamamanual/Content/Tutorials/LearnGAMLStepByStep/StartWithGAML/BasicProgramingConceptsInGAML.md

 [//]: # (keyword::dimension)
 ### A world about dimension:

 When manipulating float values, you can specify the dimension of your value.
-Dimensions are preceded by # or ° (exactly the same).
+Dimensions are preceded by # or ï¿½ (exactly the same).

 ```
-float a <- 5°m;
+float a <- 5ï¿½m;
 float b <- 4#cm;
 float c <- a + b; // c is equal to 5.0399999 (it's not equal to 5.04 because it is a float value, not as precise as int)
 ```